horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\int \frac{Q(\sin{\phi}) d \phi}{\sqrt{\left(1-c^{2} \sin ^{2} \phi\right)}}$$
 </div>

-Here's the interesting punchline: any elliptic integral can be represented as a linear combination of three specific elliptic integrals.
-We've seen two of them, and you can view all three kinds [here][10].
+Here's the interesting punchline: any elliptic integral can be represented as a linear combination of three specific elliptic integrals and elementary functions.
+We've seen two of the three kinds of elliptic integral, and you can view all three kinds [here][10].

 On the one hand, you may be thinking "oh, wow, that is somewhat surprising that all these integrals are simply linear combinations of three specific integrals."
 On the other hand, you may be thinking "we've gotten pretty far out into the weeds.
 Weren't we talking about astronomy?"

 Yes, we are departing from astronomy to a more abstract problem.
 However, we are not that far away, and our actions will have consequences in astronomy and other fields.
 Let's address the practical implications of Legendre's discovery.
-Firstly, keep in mind that this was an era before calculators, and most important calculations relied on using tables of pre-calculated values.
+Firstly, keep in mind that this was an era before calculators, and most important calculations relied on transcendental functions such as $\sin$, $log$, or elliptic integrals.

+These transcendental functions have no convenient algebraic form, so values must be approximated using infinite series.
+This is incredibly inconvenient, so tables of pre-calculated values were made, and [identities][12] were leveraged to reuse approximations.

-What Legendre showed was that calculating values for the three kinds of elliptic integrals is enough to help us solve many general integral problems.
+Legendre's classification showed that identities for the three kinds of elliptic integrals can be reused to help us calculate any elliptic integral problems.
+You don't need to derive identities for every elliptic integral.
+Just reduce it to the three fundamental kinds and use their identities.

 Indeed, quoting [our source][4]: "For a new function to be accepted into mathematics it has to be shown to be useful, and if it is to be applied then its values have to be known numerically.
 Legendre devoted Book III (1816) to the production of several sets of tables..., and then put the new functions to work solving geometrical and mechanical problems."

 So Legendre's abstract discovery of classifications did indeed relate to progress in practical matters.
 Diverse physical problems were reduced into the three kinds of elliptic integral, allowing us to reuse calculations and focus on more general theory.

+A clarification before we go on.
+Legendre showed we can reduce any elliptic integral to the three kinds of elliptic integral and re-use their identities for calculating values.
+However, the three kinds of elliptic integral still have constants that could be different depending on the context.
+This is why identities are useful, but we can't reuse of tables of values.

+We will see later that Jacobi extended Legendre's work by finding relations between elliptic integrals of the same kind but which have differing constants.

-I myself have stumbled upon elliptic integrals while modeling with electrodynamics.
+As an aside, I myself have stumbled upon elliptic integrals while modeling with electrodynamics.
 I can verify that they do exist, even in modern physics problems.

 The discovery of these classifications is not obvious, and you can find a more technical overview of Legendre's methods [at the start of this paper][11] as well as in [Legendre's original paper in French][8].